ContinuousEngineeringQuickstarts/baseline/docs/contributors/DEV_GUIDE.md

 1. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by the OPTIONAL scope, OPTIONAL `!`, and REQUIRED terminal colon and space.
 2. The type `feat` MUST be used when a commit adds a new feature to your application or library.
 3. The type `fix` MUST be used when a commit represents a bug fix for your application.
 4. A scope MAY be provided after a type.
-A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g. `fix(parser):`
+A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g. `fix(parser):`.
 5. A description MUST immediately follow the colon and space after the type/scope prefix.
 The description is a short summary of the code changes, e.g. *fix: array parsing issue when multiple spaces were contained in string*.
 6. A longer commit body MAY be provided after the short description, providing additional contextual information about the code changes.
 The body MUST begin one blank line after the description.
 7. A commit body is free-form and MAY consist of any number of newline separated paragraphs.